deseven/iCanHazShortcut/README.md

 ![screenshot](https://d7.wtf/SchesisDodecaneCunarder.png)

 ## binaries
-Latest binary release can be downloaded [here](https://github.com/deseven/icanhazshortcut/releases).
+Latest **stable** release can be downloaded in [Releases section](https://github.com/deseven/icanhazshortcut/releases).
+Latest **unstable** build compiled from `master` branch can be downloaded [here](https://d7.wtf/s/ichs-dev.zip) (please don't use it unless you desperately need some functionality that's not available in stable release or want to help with testing).

 ## applescript support
 Use `list` command to get the full TSV list of shortcuts and their states.